Ortega-Dan/hotcorner/README.md

-# Tiny Hot Corners for Windows 10 (With Multiple Monitors Support)
+# Tiny Hot Corners for Windows 10 (With Multiple Monitors Support & RealTime process priority (Faster response))

 In GNOME 3 whenever you move the mouse to the top left corner, GNOME switches to the activities view, it looks like this: